UTR: A Great Innovation With Hidden Drawbacks

 UTR 2.5-4.0: Intermediate.

 Players with this rating possess functional groundstrokes and serves but often lack a weapon to beat more advanced players.
-This level is usually enough to play varsity high school tennis and the lowest tier junior tournaments.
+This level is usually enough to play varsity high school tennis and the low tier junior tournaments.

 UTR 4.0-5.5: Semi-advanced.